harlandjp/harlandjp/README.md

 ## 🛠️ What I tend to work on

-- AI / LLM-enabled products
+- AI-enabled products
-- Mobile + web platforms at scale
+- Mobile and web platforms with millions of users
 - In-vehicle / mobility software ecosystems
 - Platform engineering, dev productivity, and operational excellence
-- Building engineering organizations
+- Hiring and engineering organization growth

 ---